paolokappa/goline-looking-glass/README.md

 make run
 ```

-## ??
-License
+## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ### License Summary
-- ?
-Commercial use
+- Commercial use allowed
-- ?
-Modification
+- Modification allowed
-- ?
-Distribution
+- Distribution allowed
-- ?
-Private use
+- Private use allowed
-- ?
-Liability
+- No liability
-- ?
-Warranty
+- No warranty

-## ??
-About GOLINE SA
+## About GOLINE SA

 **GOLINE SA** is a Swiss-based network services provider specializing in:
 - Internet Transit and Peering (AS202032)